 According to the National Cancer Institute (NCI), certain cancers are more likely to occur in people who test positive for HIV.
 These include:

 Kaposi sarcoma (KS), which is a cancer of the cells lining the lymph or blood vessels on the skin or inside the mouth, nose, throat or lung, often with the appearance of blue, red or violet spots.

 Lymphoma, which is a cancer of the lymphatic system, and can show up as swollen glands in areas such as the neck or arms.

 The OSUCCC – James AIDS/HIV Cancer Clinic is one of the Midwest’s leading treatment centers for AIDS/HIV-related cancers.
-It is also one of only four NCI-designated comprehensive cancer centers in the United States funded by the NCI to lead phase I and II clinical trials.
+It is also one of only four NCI-designated comprehensive cancer centers in the United States funded by the NCI to lead phase I and II clinical trials on novel anticancer drugs.
 The clinic is nationally recognized for treating patients with HIV-related cancers, and has subspecialists who are internationally recognized experts in both infectious diseases and cancer care and treatment.